What is it?

 Cognitive Training Tips:

 1) Provide a quiet, stable learning environment.
 Students who struggle with response inhibition should have the opportunity to work in a quiet setting that allows them to remain focused and undistracted.
 This environment should extend beyond the classroom, to the home setting as well, as much as possible.

 2) Use instructional strategies that avoid distracting surprises.
 These students may find the dynamics of working in groups with peers overstimulating to an extent that makes their ability to focus on content all but impossible.

 3) Teach and model strategies for self-regulation.
-For instance, if the student has trouble inhibiting his or her anger when in a frustrating situation, consider teaching them to take three deep breaths, or counting to five, before reacting.
+For instance, if the student with ADHD has trouble inhibiting his or her anger when in a frustrating situation, consider teaching them to take three deep breaths, or counting to five, before reacting.
 Avoid heavy handed disciplining strategies like prolonged “time outs” that might help maintain order temporarily but fail in the long run to instill in students their own internal inhibitory skills.